AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 ## Pancake

-The pancake roves the play area and will chase after any waffles it encounters.
+The pancake roves the play area as a pack with other pancakes and will chase after any waffles it encounters.

 ### Patrol

-**Objective:** The pancake will move back and forth across the screen, searching for waffles.
+**Objective:** The pancake will wander across the screen as a group with other pancakes, searching for waffles.

 #### Steering Behaviors

+- Flocking: The pancake will flock with other pancakes.
-- Flow Field Following: The pancake will follow a pattern around the screen using the flow field following steering behavior.
+- Wander: The pancake will wander around the play area.
+- Bounds: The pancake will stay in bounds.
+- Path following: A stretch goal would be to add path following.
 - Obstacles
     - Pancakes will avoid syrup in this state.
 - Seperation